omidsaraf/Azure-Data-Factory-Project/README.md

    ***3-4-Dynamic Data Masking (DDM)***: Masks sensitive data in the result set of a query, providing an additional layer of security by obfuscating data.
    ***3-5-Auditing and Threat Detection***: Tracks database activities and detects potential threats, helping to identify and respond to suspicious activities.

+4- **Azure DevOps (CI/CD)**

+#### 1. Setup Azure DevOps Service
+- **Create an Azure DevOps Organization**: Sign in to the Azure DevOps portal and create a new organization.
+This will serve as the central hub for managing your projects and resources.
+- **Create a Project**: Within your organization, create a new project to organize your repositories, pipelines, and other resources.

+#### 2. Enable Git Version Control in Azure Data Factory (ADF)
+- **Configure Git Repository**: In Azure Data Factory Studio, navigate to the 'Manage' tab and select 'Git Configuration'.
+Choose 'Azure DevOps Git' or 'GitHub' as your repository type and follow the prompts to connect your ADF instance to the repository.
+- **Branching Strategy**: Implement a trunk-based branching strategy to manage your development, staging, and production environments effectively.

+#### 3. Create New Resource Group
+- **Azure Portal**: Sign in to the Azure portal, select 'Resource groups', and click 'Create'.
+Enter the necessary details such as subscription, resource group name, and region.
+Review and create the resource group.
+- **Azure CLI**: Use the `az group create` command to create a resource group via the Azure CLI for automation and scripting purposes.

+#### 4. Create ADF Resource for Test and Production
+- **Development Environment**: Ensure your development environment is set up and configured with Azure Repos Git.
+- **Test and Production Environments**: Create separate ADF instances for test and production environments.
+Use Azure Resource Manager (ARM) templates to deploy your ADF resources across these environments.
+- **CI/CD Pipeline**: Set up a CI/CD pipeline using Azure Pipelines to automate the deployment of your ADF resources from development to test and production environments.

 2- **Debug**:
 - The Data Flow in the Sink section must be set to Single.
 - The Linked Server should be in Legacy mode.